TheRealSmithLab/ECSFinder/README.md

 # ECSFinder

 Scans multiple alignments for conserved RNA structures.
-Reads a set of maf files, calculates stats, scans with SISSIz or RNAz, outputs bed coordonates of high-confidence predictions.
+Reads a set of maf files, calculates stats, scans with SISSIz, outputs bed coordonates of high-confidence predictions.
 We used the locally stable consensus secondary structure prediction algorithm [RNALalifold](https://www.tbi.univie.ac.at/RNA/RNALalifold.1.html) in a first pass to refine alignment boundaries before using [SISSIz](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-9-248) to assess if a predicted conserved structure is more likely than chance give the underlying alignments.

 ## Table of content